-What is a manufactured home?
+What is a Manufactured Home?

-Manufactured homes are technically only those built after July 15, 1976, because that is when stricter standards were set for mobile homes.
-These standards applied to design and construction, strength and durability, transportability, fire resistance, energy efficiency, overall quality, and performance of house systems (electrical, plumbing, heating and air conditioning).
+Manufactured homes are technically only those built after June 15, 1976, because that is when stricter standards were set for mobile homes.
+These standards applied to design and construction, strength and durability, transportability, fire resistance, energy-efficiency, overall quality, and performance of house systems (electrical, plumbing, heating and air conditioning).

 Mobile vs. Manufactured vs. Modular

-It is estimated that 17.7 million Americans live in manufactured homes.
+It is estimated that 17.7 million Americans live in manufactured houses.
 These are typically young adults and retirees.
 They are homeowners as well as renters.

 Benefits of Choosing a Manufactured Home

 - Manufactured homes are built at a fixed price in a factory setting.
 You are unlikely to run into the costs that arise when building a traditional home, like weather setbacks or subcontractors.

 - The base cost of a manufactured home is much lower than a traditional site-built house.
 A new manufactured house can cost half as much, per square foot, as a house.